Lemons = Lemonade.

 Then, in April, I got fired.
 No explanation.
 So we said whatthehell, and tacked several days in Wales and London onto the end of our vacation.
 It was the nicest holiday we've had, in more than ten years.

 When we returned, I got sick and nearly died.
 So I cranked out a spec screenplay about my wasted youth, thinking it might be the last thing I ever wrote.
-After being converted into an eBook, it appeared almost immediately on Amazon's Performing Arts Best Sellers list.
+The idea had been fermenting in my brain for more than four decades, and I kept putting it off.
+But it turns out that a brush with death focuses the mind with laser-like clarity and "imminent demise" is a powerful motivation.
+After the script was converted into an eBook, it appeared almost immediately on Amazon's Performing Arts Best Sellers list.

 I'm so glad I got fired and nearly died.
 And I'm especially grateful for that misspent youth.